kevinlin/ai-sdlc-playbook/docs/workflow/project-setup.md

+---
+description: Setting up a development project effectively using AI tools and techniques ensures smooth collaboration, high productivity, and adherence to best practices.
+---

 # Project Setup

 Setting up a development project effectively using AI tools and techniques ensures smooth collaboration, high productivity, and adherence to best practices.
 Below is a detailed guide for initializing your project: